What’s Real Anymore?

 News stories do not improve over time if the writers refuse to solicit feedback from their readers.
 Some readers are quick to identify problems with a story and ask the writer to improve it.
 That said, it is not enough for news outlets to merely have comment sections or a hotlines for readers to report issues.
 They must also investigate these concerns, engage with their readers, and incorporate reader feedback going forward to improve their publications.
 An open dialogue is essential to the journalistic process.

 When we read the news, we shouldn’t necessarily take what we read at face value.
 Political biases, financial incentives, and other forms of self-interest cause the proliferation of fake news.
 As preppers, we need to stay up to date on the news, but we need to teach ourselves to question false publications.
-While it’s difficult to be certain whether a story is true, we can defer to rules of thumb to better assess the credibility of the publisher.
+While it’s difficult to be certain whether a story is true, we can refer to rules of thumb to better assess the credibility of the publisher.
 Healthy skepticism is how we can survive fake news.

 Do you have any other rules of thumb you use to determine the legitimacy of news story?
 Leave a comment below or contact me directly.